MediaComem/comem-archidep/subjects/unix-admin/README.md

 $> sudo chown bob:vip file.txt
 ```

-You can also recursively change the owner and group of a directory and all its files:
+You can also recursively (with the `-R` option) change the owner and group of a
+directory and all its files:

 ```bash
 $> sudo chown -R bob:bob /home/bob